yogimathius/divine-api/README.md

 ### Running with Docker

 1. Clone this repository.
-2. Navigate to the root directory of the project.
-3. Build the Docker image by running `docker build -t network .`
+2. Build the Docker image by running `docker build -t network .`
-4. Start the Docker container by running `docker run -p 3000:3000 network`
+3. Start the Docker container by running `docker run -p 3000:3000 network`
-5. Open your web browser and go to `http://localhost:3000/graphql` to access the GraphQL Playground.
+4. Open your web browser and go to `http://localhost:3000/graphql` to access the GraphQL Playground.

 ### Running with `npm start`

 1. Clone this repository.
-2. Navigate to the root directory of the project.
-3. Install the required dependencies by running `npm install` or `yarn install`.
+2. Install the required dependencies by running `npm install` or `yarn install`.
-4. Start the app by running `npm start` or `yarn start`.
+3. Start the app by running `npm start` or `yarn start`.
-5. Open your web browser and go to `http://localhost:3000/graphql` to access the GraphQL Playground.
+4. Open your web browser and go to `http://localhost:3000/graphql` to access the GraphQL Playground.

 ## GraphQL Schema